 Ben Moorhead has been a Trustee of Regain for 20 years and handles legal and governance matters.
 He is on the Committee for Kent County Cricket Club.
 He is an independent director of CPSA, The Clay Pigeon Shooting Association, the national governing body for clay target shooting, and a director of BUCS, British Universities and Colleges Sport.
 He is a Trustee of British Blind Sport.
 A Trustee of The Canterbury Cathedral Trust; The Mountbatten Memorial Trust; a National Trustee of L'Arche UK (supporting those with mental impairment) and Chairman of The L'Arche Development Council.
 He is a governor of Wellesley House School and the King's School Canterbury.
 He is Chairman of Wye Future Group (Environmental).
 He is a trustee of the Creative Dimension Trust and a trustee of the Arts Society, a national charity.
 He is a Finance Committee Member of The Royal Foundation of The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex.
 In 2015, he was appointed Deputy Lieutenant for Kent.
 He is a Partner of Hewitsons Solicitors.
 He has played wheelchair rugby which he found terrifying!

 Dominic Coleman has been a trustee with Regain for over 5 years.
-He is the Grants Officer who deals with all grant applications and enquiries through the website.
-He is a first point of call for many tetraplegics and family members seeking advice on spinal injuries and disability related equipment.
 Dominic broke his neck in a sporting injury in 1993 becoming tetraplegic at a C-5 level.
-He keeps the spinal injuries community informed about all the latest wheelchair and mobility equipment and uses computer knowledge to pass on to others.
 As a professional graphic designer, Dominic designed the current logo and corporate identity as well as maintaining the Regain website and Facebook pages.
 An avid rugby and Formula 1 motor sport supporter, Dominic can regularly be seen at rugby matches and the race track.